 “That, too,” he said, again with a shake of his head, and then his friend lit up their crack pipe, and our conversation naturally ended.

 The streets around here see so much tragedy, and I don’t think the government is doing much about it at all.

 I’m privileged, though.
 I’ve been here (in the apartment that is nice on the inside) for three months now, and I think I’ve done most of the things that I came here to do.
 I’ve actually gained a bit of weight because I’ve been eating so well.

 At one point I bought a little plastic cat that looks like Gogra:

 Oh, and I went to the Städel-Museum, which has an Yves Klein that I couldn’t forget since a visit almost twenty years earlier:

 It’s called “Sponge Relief” (like most of Klein’s works), and there is something about it that can’t be shown in a photo.
-When you stand physically close to the painting, the notion of an ocean or a sea floor is there at first, but then there seems to be the appearance of a faint orange hue on top of all that blue:
+When you stand close to the sponge relief, the notion of a sea floor is there at first.
+But then there seems to be the appearance of a faint orange hue on top of all that blue: